 In case no language pack for your desired culture exists, you can translate the localization strings to your desired language manually.
-See the following articles for details:
+See the following sections for details:

 Setting the default UI culture for the administration interface

 The default UI culture is en-us.
-If you configure the system to allow multiple UI cultures to be used, you can change the default UI culture for users by adding the following key to the <appSettings> section of the web.config file of your administration project and your live site project:
+If you configure the system to allow multiple UI cultures, you can change the default UI culture for users by adding the following key to the <appSettings> section of the web.config file for BOTH your administration and live site project: